develop-biology/language.development/README.md

     array size <= 1 ? {@}

     #
-    Dhe above statement is dense.
+    The above statement is dense.
     'array size <= 1' expands to <=.size.array(1),
     Presumably, 'size.array' is an int which gives the number of members in the array Functor (i.e. the number of Surfaces on the Protein).
     The <= Functor would then be defined in the 'int' object.